MWGitHub/infrastructure/README.md

 ## Repositories

-The main repository now exists on GitLab, GitHub will be a mirror.
+The main repository now exists on GitLab (https://gitlab.com/mwguy/infrastructure), GitHub will be a mirror.

 ## Installation